With Surveillance Rated Hard Drives

 Surveillance systems, on the other hand, have very different needs.
 They don't need to read data that frequently, but need to be able to write very large amounts of data in real-time and they can't slow down.
 As such, surveillance drives have different modifications to them to increase how well they handle heat.
 For example, almost all computer drives have normal air in them, while larger surveillance drives (which usually have more data to store at once) have helium inside because helium has a higher thermal conductivity and can pull the heat out of the sensitive drive components.
 Surveillance drives of all sizes have lower power consumption, which also keeps them from overheating by working a bit like a governor on a car.

-Like anything else in life, the faster you make something in computing, the more error-prone it will be.
+Like anything else in computing, the faster you make something, the more error-prone it will be.
 Surveillance footage can present legal liabilities if it gets lost or deleted, so surveillance drives have some reliability features built-in, like live error checking or RV sensors to make sure that they are operating properly.
 These features make the drive slower at reading and recording bursts of data, but also make them less likely to corrupt files, miss frames, or lose data.

 If you purchase both a hard drive(s) and recorder from us, we will happily install the hard drive for you. but here's a handy guide if you want to do it yourself.